mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 While IP packet send in stream based mode, only have to respect the end-to-end MTU between the client and the target server, packet send in datagram mode are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC packet.
-The proxy should provide MTU and overhead information to client.
+The proxy should provide MTU and overhead information to the client.
-The Client MUST take this overhead into account when indicating the MTU to the application.
+The client MUST take this overhead into account when indicating the MTU to the application.

 ## IP-Protocol Header for CONNECT-IP